Skip to main content

 A county attorney or attorney general can request an injunction for the court to stop the dissemination or display of sexual materials to children.

-Additionally, a conviction for using a minor in a sexual performance or possession of child pornography will get you on the sex offender registry for 10 years (after you’re released from prison).
-If you’ve had prior or additional sex offenses, lifetime registry may be required.
-Being a registered sex offender can seriously impact where you can live and work, as well as what people think of you.
+A conviction for using a minor in a sexual performance or possession of child pornography will get you on the sex offender registry (Predatory Offender Registry) for 10 years after your release.

 Defenses

-Another defense is that you are a law enforcement, court, attorney, doctor, psychologist, or social worker working on the child porn matter or in a professional treatment or education program.
+One valid defense is that you are a member of law enforcement, work for the court, or are an attorney, doctor, psychologist, or social worker handling pornographic material for professional purposes.

-Note: State laws change frequently, it’s important to verify the laws you're researching by conducting your own legal research or contacting a qualified Minnesota sex crimes attorney.
+Note: State laws change frequently.
+It’s essential to verify the laws you're researching by conducting legal research or contacting a Minnesota sex crimes attorney.

 Research the Law